Euridyce

 Creatives, expressive communicators, deep thinkers and performers will find a home in the School of Arts and Communication.

-You'll discover how to think critically and analytically about broad global, social and economic issues in any of the programs within the School of Arts and Communication.
-You can refine your skills and talents in art, dance, philosophy, American Sign Language, digital media, music or theatre and beyond.
+At CCBC you'll discover how to think critically about a broad range of topics and articulate them in a meaningful way.
+You can develop and refine your skills and talents in art, dance, philosophy, American Sign Language, communication, music production, digital media, music performance, theatre and beyond.

 Depending on your area of study, you will be grouped into one of nine academic pathways